 \Directory Sync Service\webdirectory.

-Go to config value:
+Go to the following configuration value:

 <add key="SyncProxyAddresses" value="False" />

-- The setting is set to
+- Change the setting to

 - The Attribute Editor is visible in the Active Directory Users and Computer (ADUC) console with the Advanced Features enabled in the View tab.